-The University of Northern British Columbia (UNBC) invites applications for a tenure-track position in the Department of Ecosystem Science and Management at the rank of Assistant Professor, with a proposed starting date of July 1, 2023.
+The University of Northern British Columbia (UNBC), in conjunction with the Department of Psychology, invites applications for up to two tenure-track position in the Counselling Psychology, at the rank of Assistant Professor, with a proposed starting date of July 1, 2024.
 As an institution committed to the fostering of an inclusive and transformative learning environment, UNBC values high quality and growth in both teaching and scholarship.

-For more information including application instructions, please see below link to the job posting.
+For information including application instructions, please see the below link to the job posting.